faenrandir/a_careful_examination/documents/science/response_to_how_to_mix_LDS_theology_and_human_evolution.md

 ## Exchange on man as animal and the 1910 Priesthood Quorum's table comment as a reflection of Joseph F. Smith's thinking on evolution

 The following is a transcript of the exchange I had, writing as Sicut Erat in Principio ("Sicut" below), with R. Gary Shapiro ("R. Gary" below) on LDS doctrine about Adam and evolution between July 31, 2014 and August 24, 2014.
+I've taken the liberty to correct a couple of very minor mistakes in the text.

 ##### [How to mix LDS theology and human evolution](https://ndbf.blogspot.com/2014/07/theology-and-science.html) [original post by R. Gary]